cisco/cisco-network-node-utils/lib/cisco_node_utils/cmd_ref/README_YAML.md

 In many cases, supporting multiple platforms and multiple products will require using several or all of the above options.

-Using `_template` in combination with API variants:
+Using `_template` in combination with platform and data format variants:

 ```yaml
 # inventory.yaml